synergy-au/cactus-runner/README.md

 Cactus Runner is a component of the Client CSIP-AUS Test Harness.

+## Demo (Example)

+Cactus Runner has a full demo for evaluation purposes.
+See the [demo/](demo/README.md) directory for instructions on how to get the demo up and running.

 ## Test Procedures

 The test procedures are defined in the [cactus-test-definitions](https://github.com/bsgip/cactus-test-definitions) repository.